anbguye/anbguye/README.md

 My passion lies in transforming creative ideas into real-world applications, utilizing my skills in React, Python, and machine learning.

-This summer, I’m excited to join Alpine, an ITW Company, as a Software Development Intern, where I’ll continue honing my skills and contributing to impactful projects.

 When I’m not coding, I’m either immersed in lofi beats or enjoying my time swimming.

 #